Macrometacorp/docs/docs/streams/stream-basics/message-queues/set-message-queue.md

 1. Establish a [shared subscription](subscriptions.md#shared) and use the same subscription name as the other consumers.
 1. Set the **receiver queue** for the consumers.

-Use the following settings to establish a message queue.
-Change `receiver_queue_size` to update the message limit.
+When you subscribe to a stream, use the following configuration settings depending on your SDK:

 <Tabs groupId="operating-systems">
 <TabItem value="py" label="Python SDK">